csula-students/cs4660-fall-2017-btmnAmbrosio/notes/search-algorithm.md

 Now we have nodes, we will need to put them into frontier somehow.
 To do so, we will need to pick and choose some data structure for frontier to store.
-The appropriate data structure for frontier is a queue.
+The appropriate data structure for frontier is a `queue`.

-Now, here is a homework for you, review queue, stack and priority queue (on how they work and how to implement them in Java).
-As you will need those data structure in most of the algorithms we implement later.
+Now, here is a homework for you: review queue, stack and priority queue (on how they work and how to user them in Python).
+As you will need those data structure in many of the search algorithms.

 ### Measuring problem-solving performance